AI-Native Development

 Tool Poisoning Attacks

-A more insidious threat emerged called Tool Poisoning.
-Because LLMs are trained to follow instructions embedded in tool descriptions, attackers began publishing malicious MCP servers masquerading as legitimate utilities.
+A more insidious threat emerged — Tool Poisoning.
+LLMs follow instructions embedded in tool descriptions.
+So attackers started publishing malicious MCP servers dressed up as legitimate utilities.

-The attack works like this.
-An attacker creates a seemingly useful MCP server, perhaps for a popular fitness tracker or productivity tool.
-Hidden within the tool manifest are adversarial instructions that hijack the AI model's behaviour.
-When an agent loads the poisoned tool, the hidden commands override trusted instructions and force the agent to exfiltrate sensitive data through background requests.
+Here's how.
+An attacker creates a seemingly useful MCP server — maybe for a fitness tracker or productivity tool.
+Hidden in the tool manifest are adversarial instructions that hijack the AI's behaviour.
+When an agent loads the poisoned tool, the hidden commands override trusted instructions and force it to exfiltrate data through background requests.

 33%